-Sometimes we need a little inspiration.
-That’s why we wanted to put together a lot of User Generated Content examples to keep your gears grinding.
+Sometimes all we need is a little inspiration.
+That’s why we wanted to put together a list of User Generated Content examples to keep your gears grinding!

 After all, User Generated Content is one of the most lucrative ways to increase conversions on your store.
 So if you haven’t started integrating customer content into your website…let these examples show you why you need to.

 Why not check out how these 4 fashion and apparel brands have adopted UGC to increase sales here.

 A UGC gallery is simply a picture gallery that is auto-populated with images submitted by your customers, which can be housed on your website – either on your homepage or a specific product page.

 Not only are User Generated Content galleries nice to look at, their presence gives customers a sense of comfort before buying an item (especially a high-priced item), as they get to see real people using the product in different ways.

 Plus, they can help you increase your conversion rate.
 For example, watch brand CLUSE saw a 19% increase of conversions when they added a UGC gallery to their site – see what they did to achieve that improvement.

 Most stock photos are filled with models who often times appear fake and staged.
 A UGC gallery, however, showcases images of customers who are beyond happy with their products – in real life.

 If you haven’t put a User Generated Content gallery into your website, what are you waiting for?

 Before we talk about the specifics of how to create a UGC gallery, though, let’s take a look at how some eCommerce stores have incorporated UGC galleries into their websites.
 Here are some amazing User Generated Content examples!